ibm-cloud-docs/assistant-data/dialog-tasks.md

 As you make changes to your dialog, you can test it at any time to see how the dialog responds to input.

-Queries you submit through the "Try it out" pane generate `/message` API calls, but they are not logged and do not incur charges.
+Queries you submit through the **Try it out** pane generate `/message` API calls, but they are not logged and do not incur charges.

 1. From the Dialog tab, click the ![Try it](images/ask_watson.png) icon.
 1. In the chat pane, type some text and then press Enter.

     Make sure the system has finished training on your most recent changes before you start to test the dialog.
-If the system is still training, a message is displayed in the *Try it out* pane:
+If the system is still training, a message is displayed in the **Try it out** pane:
     {: tip}

     ![Screen capture of training message](images/training.png)